-In January 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China (the "COVID-19 Outbreak").
+In January 2020, the World Health Organization ("WHO") announced a global health emergency because of coronavirus (the "COVID-19 Outbreak").
 During March 2020, the WHO classified COVID-19 Outbreak as a pandemic based on the rapid increase in exposure and infections across the world.
-The pandemic nature of this virus has necessitated global travel restrictions and total lockdown in most countries of the world, with negative implications on the global economy and social life.
+The pandemic nature of this virus necessitated global travel restrictions and total lockdown in most countries of the world, with negative implications on the global economy, social life and also impacting the Group operations.

-The COVID-19 Outbreak has impacted the Group which is reflected in its financial results for the year ended 31 December 2020.
-As a result, the Group has undertaken various measures in the current year by rationalizing its operations by optimizing staff level and operating costs, re-evaluating projects and increased collection efforts from various customers.
-As the lockdown started to ease and travel recommenced in the later half of the year, the Group has witnessed increased real estate sales compared to the initial time of pandemic in early part of 2020.
-The Group's management continues to evaluate current situation including pricing strategy and cost optimization due to the ongoing pandemic conditions.
+The COVID-19 Outbreak had impacted the Group which was reflected in its financial results for the year ended 31 December 2020.
+As a result, the Group undertook various measures, rationalizing its operations by optimizing staff level and operating costs, working closely with its suppliers and customers to minimize impact on revenue and cost, re-evaluating projects and increased collection efforts from various customers.
+As the lockdown started to ease and travel recommenced in the second half of 2020, the Group witnessed increased real estate sales compared to the initial time of pandemic in early part of 2020.
+During 2021, there has been a significant improvement in operating results of the Group as the impact of pandemic started to ease.
+The Group's management continues to evaluate current situation including pricing strategy and cost optimization initiatives.

-Management's current assessment of the impact of the COVID-19 outbreak is as follows:
+The management's assessment of the impact of the COVID-19 outbreak on relevant matters is as follows: